EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/04-Product-Requirements.md

 6. **Manufacturing**
       * 5.1 The product shall be made of mainly standard components (P8)
+      * 5.2 The product shall be made of non-carcinogenic materials (P8)

 7. **Safety**
       * 6.1 The product shall operate at safe voltages (P10)